apache/www-site/content/dev/pmc.md

 If a PMC chooses to _remove_ one of its members (**without** that member's request or consent), the PMC must ask the Board to remove the member.
 The PMC chair should send an email to the board@ mailing list detailing the request for removal and the justification the PMC has for that removal, and copy the project's private@ list.
-The board will review the reqest as well as your project's mailing lists to see if the removal is controversial or opposed, and then make a decision, typically at the next month's board meeting.
+The board will review the request as well as your project's mailing lists to see if the removal is controversial or opposed, and then make a decision, typically at the next month's board meeting.